Eydis Konráðsdóttir

-Eydis Konráðsdóttir (born February 16, 1978) is an Icelandic former swimmer, who specialized in sprint butterfly events.
+Eydis Konráðsdóttir (born February 16, 1978) is a former swimmer from Iceland, who specialized in sprint butterfly events.

+Career

 She represented Iceland in two editions of the Olympic Games (1996 and 2000), and also held an Icelandic record in the 100 m butterfly until it was later broken by Kolbrún Yr Kristjánsdóttir and Sarah Blake Bateman within the 2000s decade.
 Konradsdottir is a medicine undergraduate at the University of New South Wales, and also married to Australia's medley swimmer and three-time Olympian Matthew Dunn.

 Konradsdottir made her first Icelandic team, as an eighteen-year-old junior, at the 1996 Summer Olympics in Atlanta, where she competed in the 100 m butterfly.
 Swimming in heat three, she picked up a fifth seat and twenty-ninth overall in 1:03.41.

 At the 2000 Summer Olympics in Sydney, Konradsdottir competed again in the 100 m butterfly.
 She achieved a FINA B-cut of 1:02.93 from the Mare Nostrum Meet in Canet-en-Roussillon, France.
 She challenged seven other swimmers in heat three, including Thailand's three-time Olympian Praphalsai Minpraphal.
 She posted a seventh-place time of 1:03.27 in her own race to edge out Trinidad and Tobago's Siobhan Cropper by 0.07 seconds.
 Konradsdottir failed to advance into the semifinals, as she placed thirty-ninth overall on the first day of prelims.